jakrss/M365-CreateUserOnlineMeetings/README.md

 # Permissions required:
 - OnlineMeetings.ReadWrite.All
     - Ability to create online meetings for users.
-Also requires CS Policy https://learn.microsoft.com/en-us/graph/cloud-communication-online-meeting-application-access-policy (ParentTeacherMeetings-AppPolicy)
 - GroupMember.Read.All
     - Reads all users from Azure groups
 - User.Read.All